 - Moving forwards, Steel-X plans to manage and control most of their data in house, and to provide web-browser based access, enabling clients, consultants and the ship builders to access, view, and interrogate the CAD models online.
 This will protect their design data still further, and, with just one centrally managed source of data, will ensure everybody is working with the most up-to-date information, eliminating the risk of errors caused by people working from old drawings.
 IRONCAD 2018 introduces a new web-browser-based CAD viewer capability to allow users to collaborate and share their design data freely.

 - As the business has grown, Steel-X’s design team is under pressure to produce a growing number of detail drawings faster than ever.
 With IRONCAD’s new 2018 release, users can now automate the bulk production of 2D detail drawings, allowing them to be automatically created in the background while the user focuses on the developing the 3D model.

-After trialing the new IronCAD 2018 product, Petter Brørs, senior designer at Steel-X, commented: “We are very happy with IronCAD as our tool for the total process from first conceptual factory designs, collaboration with customer and suppliers, to manufacturing documentation and drawings.
+After trying the new IronCAD 2018 product, Petter Brørs, senior designer at Steel-X, commented: “We are very happy with IronCAD as our tool for the total process from first conceptual factory designs, collaboration with customer and suppliers, to manufacturing documentation and drawings.
 The new graphical performance boost in IronCAD 2018 is incredible and makes it possible to work fluently with even small detailing in our full factory assembly file which is many Gb’s in size, containing thousands of parts of native and imported parts and components.
 Other new features for Shrinkwrap and Quick Production Drawings, like the Bulk Drawing Generation tool, actually saved me making the deadline this autumn.”